learn-javascript-courses/learn-javascript/README.md

 * **Audio / video:** 7-10 minute video instruction
 * **Hands-on practice:** Online Workbook text to introduce concepts and interactive, self-grading exercises
-* **Textbook** "Programming JavaScript Applications" is included with all course bundles.
-You'll find references in the video and practice exercises referring you to deeper study in the book.
+* **Textbooks** "Programming JavaScript Applications" is included with all course bundles, and a new book is in progress that will use ES6+ examples throughout.
 * **Collaboration** Create an agile study group to share encouragement and tutoring as you progress.